 Brute Force Protection is a Malwarebytes Nebula policy feature that detects and blocks brute-force attacks on your Windows™ endpoints.
-When login attempts are made through Remote Desktop Protocol (RDP), this feature counts unsuccessful login attempts within a specified period of time and temporarily blocks the incoming IP address by creating a Windows Firewall block rule.
+When login attempts are made through Windows protocols, this feature counts unsuccessful login attempts within a specified period of time and temporarily blocks the incoming IP address by creating a Windows Firewall block rule.

 In order to enable Brute Force Protection, you need the following: